sublinks/sublinks-frontend/CONTRIBUTING.md

 Unit tests are written and run using [Jest](https://jestjs.io/).
 As we're now working on to expand test coverage across the app, it's a requirement to write tests for any new or updated features or tools in the app.

-The current idea is that all utility functions and hooks should be covered by unit tests, as well as stateful components.
+The current idea is that all utility functions and hooks should be covered by unit tests.
 While we want to have end-to-end tests covering key user flows.

 There is no expectation to unit or visually test stateless components.